clemsonexcel/Fintech-Treasury-Analytics/README.md

 GROUP BY issue_year;
 ```

+- other queries to add in my sql script

+-The "Fintech Specialty" Query:
+A query that calculates the Average Annual Income vs. Average Loan Amount per region.
+This shows you're thinking about "Affordability" metrics.

+The "Math Background" Query:
+A query using EXTRACT to see which Month or Quarter has the highest loan volume.
+This shows you can handle time-series trends.
 ## Phase 2: Analytics & Activation (Looker)

 The objective here was to translate the warehouse data into a High-Fidelity Executive Dashboard (Loan Insights) that allows the Treasury team to proactively monitor portfolio health and trigger intervention when risk thresholds are crossed.